C64

 Night Moves / Mind Benders

-Released in 1991, the £159 Night Moves / Mind Benders bundle included the C64 itself, the obligatory tape drive, two joysticks, and two compilations of games: Domark's Mind Benders included Confuzion, Snare, Split Personalities, and Trivial Pursuit; while Ocean's Night Moves included Midnight Resistance, Nightbreed, Shadow Warriors, and Sly Spy: Secret Agent.[2]
+Released in late 1990, the £159 Night Moves / Mind Benders bundle included the C64C itself, the obligatory 1530 tape drive, two joysticks, and two compilations of games: Domark's Mind Benders included Confuzion, Snare, Split Personalities, and Trivial Pursuit; while Ocean's Night Moves included Midnight Resistance, Nightbreed, Shadow Warriors, and Sly Spy: Secret Agent.[3][2]

 When they really wanted to sell off the last remaining stock, they threw in a third compilation, this time of utilities.
-Domark's Toolbox included The Image System, The Music System, The Shoot-'Em-Up Construction Kit, and Typing Tutor, along with an audiotape explaining the basics of what a computer was, and showing off the kind of music you could make on Commodore's next-generation Amiga.
+Domark's Toolbox included The Image System, The Music System, the Shoot-'Em-Up Construction Kit, and Typing Tutor, along with an audiotape explaining the basics of what a computer was, and showing off the kind of music you could make on Commodore's next-generation Amiga.

 On a personal note, this was the bundle my parents gave me when my Plus/4 eventually broke.
 It was ridiculously good value.